hyungmogu/udacity-cloud-devops-project-5/README.md

 - Rolling Deployment will be used
 - Cloudformation will be used to build infastructure
 - Kubernetes cluster will be built from scratch on AWS
-- Kubernetes cluster will be initialized using Ansible and Cloudformation
+- Kubernetes cluster will be installed and initialized using Ansible

 ## Pre-Requisites
 1. Jenkins